 Better researchers than me might find out what or who led to Ken Moyer receiving the nickname “Goof.”
 It’s safe to say that it didn’t help his legacy.
-Neither did Moyer leaving just three years of recordings to that name, almost always as a sideman in big bands led by Joe Candullo, Sam Lanin and Fred Rich and without much room to impress jazz posterity.
+Neither did Moyer leaving just a few years of recordings to that name, often as a sideman in big bands led by Joe Candullo, Sam Lanin and Fred Rich and many others.

 Which is the why “The Stampede” is such an ear opener: